Lurkars/gloomhavensecretariat/README.md

 [Latest Online Version](https://gloomhaven-secretary.de)

-*Gloomhaven Secretary* is a **Gloomhaven companion app** and does bookkeeping of all entities values to gain more focus on gameplay.
+*Gloomhaven Secretary* is a **Gloomhaven/Frosthaven companion app** and does bookkeeping of all entities values to gain more focus on gameplay.
 It is an open source web app made with [Angular](https://angular.io/).

-As GHS is a web application no installation is required and it runs in every modern browser even on mobile, still it can also be [installed](#install).
+As GHS is a web application no installation is required and it runs in every modern browser even on mobile, still it can also be [installed](#install) for offline usage.

 For usage with multiple clients sharing the same game, the server component [Gloomhaven Secretary Server](https://github.com/Lurkars/ghs-server) is required.
 A public instance is available under `gloomhaven-secretary.de` port `8443` with `secure` option.
 (I also manage a public server list, so please contact me, if you're running a public instance yourself.)